RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 InfluxDb connections that you can get from the endpoint ```api/v1/connections``` depend on the [InfluxDb Writer](https://github.com/McLarenAppliedTechnologies/mat.tap.aas.influxdb) configuration settings used while recording the session.
 These settings need to be created in the `api/v1/connections` before querying.

+### Description:

+It is possible to store data for a given topic into multiple influx databases based on the label used in the connection settings.
+This schema allows to scale the data horizontaly and separate it according to different labels.
+The *sqlServerConnectionString* and *identifier* is shared between the *influxDbDetails*.

 You can create a new connection using `POST` request:

 ```